DataFire/Integrations/integrations/generated/google_androiddeviceprovisioning/README.md

 * output [Operation](#operation)

 ### partners.devices.findByIdentifier
-Find devices by device identifier.
+Finds devices by hardware identifiers, such as IMEI.

 ```js